Configuration wizard for REST-only applications

 }

-The primary method is the automatic request to URL_SETTINGS after the application is installed.
+The primary method is an automatic request to URL_SETTINGS after the application is installed.
 The appform.show method is deprecated.